Fennario's "Antler Dogs"

 article from realtree.com

 "I'm a big fan of engaging my dogs in everyday activities.
 I like to be their partner in a common goal.
-The American Alsatian's temperament of low prey drive, calm, mellow, intuitive - naturally lends itself to Therapy or Service work.
+The Rocky Mountain Companion Dog's temperament of low prey drive, calm, mellow, intuitive - naturally lends itself to Therapy or Service work.
 Some more than others.
 I find myself wondering "What shall I do with the Others?"

 The NASDHA hosts field trails, special events and offers trails.
 Visit their website for more info on training, equipment supplies and membership to the Association.
 We hope our Antler dogs can join the fun some day